LinuxJedi/linuxjedi.co.uk/content/blog/2017/02/19/b-tree.md

 - Many keys stored in one node

     - All brought into memory in one disk access
     - Pick $M$ wisely.
 See MAW's Java version (3rd edition) p.149 for an example.
     - Makes the binary searhc over $M-1$ keys totally worth it.

 - Internal nodes contain only keys

     - All find wants only one data item.
 So only bring one leaf of data items into memory.
     - Data-item size doesn't affect what $M$ is.
 We determine $M$ only by how many keys can be packed into a disk block (node).
       Thus, the key size, the children pointer size, and the block size are the only factors here.

 ## Reference

+- MAW Chapter 4
 - https://courses.cs.washington.edu/courses/cse373/06sp/handouts/lecture15.pdf
 - https://courses.cs.washington.edu/courses/cse332/10sp/lectures/lecture8.pdf
 - https://courses.cs.washington.edu/courses/cse332/10sp/lectures/lecture9.pdf